 The area’s early settlers included Loyalists, possibly former soldiers of the King’s American Regiment and their families, who were displaced after the American Revolution in the 1780s.
 They were later joined by immigrants from Ireland, primarily from Ulster and Donegal, around 1840.

-In the winter of 1865, Canterbury was briefly the focus of much military activity when some 9000 British troops passed through the village on their way to “The Canadas” (Ontario and Quebec).
-The British government had become alarmed about the possibility of an American invasion following the end of the American Civil War and sent this military contingent to reinforce the garrisons in The Canadas.
-As it was winter, the shipping season in the St. Lawrence River was closed leaving overland travel from British colonies in the Maritimes as the only option.
-The closest rail connection to Quebec from the Atlantic coast in the 1860s was the New Brunswick and Canada Railway line extending from the port of St. Andrews through Canterbury to the end of rails in nearby Richmond Corner.
-The large contingent of British troops debarked passenger trains at the station and were then driven by horse drawn sleigh up the Saint John River and then across to the St Lawrence to Levis (opposite Quebec City) where they re-boarded passenger trains operated by the Grand Trunk Railway.
+In 1865, Canterbury became the center of military activity when around 9,000 British troops passed through the village en route to Ontario and Quebec, collectively referred to as “The Canadas.”
+Fears of a potential American invasion after the American Civil War prompted the British government to send reinforcements to the garrisons in The Canadas.
+With the St. Lawrence River closed for shipping during the winter, the troops had to travel overland from British colonies in the Maritimes.
+The nearest rail connection to Quebec was the New Brunswick and Canada Railway line, which went from St. Andrews through Canterbury to Richmond Corner.
+The British troops disembarked from passenger trains in Canterbury and then traveled by horse-drawn sleigh up the Saint John River before crossing to the St. Lawrence and reaching Levis, opposite Quebec City.

-In 1904 Canterbury was a station on the Canadian Pacific Railway and a settlement with 1 post office, 5 stores, 3 hotels, 3 churches and a population of 400.
-Canterbury was incorporated as a village in 1966.
+In 1904, Canterbury was a station on the Canadian Pacific Railway and a settlement with one post office, five stores, three hotels, three churches, and a population of 400.
+The village was incorporated in 1966.